 - 1. The results of the competition will be announced on the Academy Newsfeed following the annual meeting.
 Each participant will receive a notification of the results from the committee chair. - 2.
 The winner(s) will be officially recognized at the following year's Anthropology Section business meeting at which time the winner(s) will receive an official framed certificate and a monetary award.
-The winner(s) also will be recognized again at the Academy's annual business meeting following the Anthropology Section's business meeting. - III.
+The winner(s) also will be recognized again at the Academy's annual business meeting following the Anthropology Section's business meeting. - 3.
+While encouraged to attend the following year's American Academy of Forensic Sciences Annual Scientific Meeting, applicants are not required to do so to participate in the current year's J. Lawrence Angel Forensic Anthropology Student Paper Award competition.

+III.
 The purpose of The Ellis R. Kerley (ERK) Research Award is to recognize excellence in the continuing effort to research and develop methods in Forensic Anthropology.
 The award consists of a plaque from the Anthropology Section and a cash award (\$250) from the Kerley Foundation.
 Selection is made by the Foundation Board members and the section chair, who is considered a rotating member.

-- Application for this award is initiated by normal abstract submission to the AAFS including the normal deadlines and processes.
+- 1. Application for this award is initiated by normal abstract submission to the AAFS including the normal deadlines and processes.
 Candidates must be AAFS Trainee Affiliates, Associate Members, Members, or Fellows of the Anthropology Section. - 2.
 In case of abstracts with multiple authors, the first (lead) author must satisfy the membership status requirement.